opengenomebrowser/opengenomebrowser.github.io/installation.md

 cd opengenomebrowser-docker-template
 ```

-## Download demo database
+## Download demo folder_structure

 ```bash
 ./download_demo_db.sh
 ```

-... or use your own database, of course!
+... or use your own folder_structure, of course!
 Read the [documentation](documentation/index.md) on how to do that.

 ## Run docker-compose